 These programs have put hundreds of thousands of immigrants on the jail-to-deportation pipeline, tearing them away from their families and communities.
 This type of immigration enforcement imports the racial biases of the criminal justice system on which it relies.
 The Biden administration should eliminate these policies.

-FILED UNDER: Biden-Harris Administration, Donald Trump, Sanctuary Cities
+FILED UNDER: Biden Administration, Donald Trump, Sanctuary Cities